 While most races won’t be on the same grand scale as Dreamforce, that doesn’t mean organizers can’t repurpose some of their successful strategies and apply them to their next race.
 Here are three examples:

-rents a local billiards hall/sports bar for participants to hang out throughout the day and connect outside of the conference.
+Throw a Party At Dreamforce, platinum sponsor Appiriorents a local billiards hall/sports bar for participants to hang out throughout the day and connect outside of the conference.
 Want participants to stick around and not take off immediately after they receive their medal and complimentary beverage?
 Give them a reason to stay.
-This also helps give sponsors greater exposure and face time.
+This also helps give sponsors greater exposure and face-time.

 Interested in planning a race or any type of running event?
 Start planning your next running event on Events.com.

 Sarah Pease was raised in the blue-collar town of Green Bay, Wisconsin.
 Curiosity drew her to become bilingual in Spanish and live on three different continents.
 Smarts made her a Rotary Ambassadorial Scholar.
 Hard work made her a top banking exec at the young age of 23.
 A desire for a life outside of spreadsheets changed her path to designing high-end social events in New York City.
 An addiction to Diet Pepsi and a weakness for pizza makes her human.